-Best Dive Computers in 2022
+Top Dive Computers in 2022

 Adive computer is a complex piece of technology and a powerful data cruncher that can help you monitor all vital aspects of your dives.
 However, with all the different specs and options available on the market it can be difficult to find the one that will suit your needs.

 Once you advance your skill level, you will be able to use your first computer as a backup option.
-More experienced recreational and tech divers should consider looking for a more sophisticated model.
+More experienced recreational and tech (expert) divers should consider looking for a more sophisticated model.
 Such features as supporting multiple gas mixtures, dive planning and a built-in digital compass for underwater navigation are important at this level.

-- Ease of use underwater.
+2. Ease of use underwater.
 Intuitive menu navigation and large buttons are a must for every dive computer.
-Remember, that you may be wearing thick gloves underwater, and make sure that you will be able to perform all the necessary manipulations with them on.
-Also check if the computer’s display has a backlit, easy to read from different angles, has big numbers and high contrast colors.
+Remember to make sure that you are able to perform all the necessary manipulations when wearing thick gloves underwater!

 Wrist computers are more streamlined and allow you to have all the important data right on your arm.
 What’s more, smaller watch style wrist computers can even be worn every day.
 Console computers, on the other hand, allow keeping all of your instruments together.

-Best Dive Computers Comparison Chart
+Top 12 Dive Computers Comparison Chart